kaixiangtay/cs3219-project-ay2122-2122-s1-g28/README.md

     - `npm install`
     - `npm start`

 10. Using the same Terminal from Step 6, we can perform the list of terminal commands:

 - List stacks in AWS Cloudformation: `aws cloudformation list-stacks`
 - Check a particular stack details: `aws cloudformation describe-stacks --stack-name userMicroservice`

   (userMicroservice is a stack name example here)

 - See AWS autoscaling groups for Cluster autoscaling configuration: `aws autoscaling describe-auto-scaling-groups`
 - See AWS Application Load Balancer and get ALB Amazon Resource Number (ARN): `aws elbv2 describe-load-balancers`

 - To test high availability based on ECS service:

   1. List AWS ECS cluster and get ECS Amazon Resource Number (ARN): `aws ecs list-clusters`
   2. List ECS service: `aws ecs list-services --cluster nusocialife-ECSCluster-uKCGPQtQ1j18`

      (nusocialife-ECSCluster-uKCGPQtQ1j18 is a ECS ARN example here)

   3. List running task (container) by ECS service and get task Amazon Resource Number (ARN): `aws ecs list-tasks --cluster nusocialife-ECSCluster-uKCGPQtQ1j18 --service-name users`

-        (nusocialife-ECSCluster-uKCGPQtQ1j18 is a ECS ARN example here and users is the ECS service name here)
+     (nusocialife-ECSCluster-uKCGPQtQ1j18 is an ECS ARN example here and users is the ECS service name here)

   4. Stop running task: `aws ecs stop-task --cluster nusocialife-ECSCluster-uKCGPQtQ1j18 --task arn:aws:ecs:ap-southeast-1:081744254661:task/nusocialife-ECSCluster-uKCGPQtQ1j18/389f759ff01d411c9a41dd4594fe8d5c`

      (nusocialife-ECSCluster-uKCGPQtQ1j18 is a ECS ARN example here and arn:aws:ecs:ap-southeast-1:081744254661:task/nusocialife-ECSCluster-uKCGPQtQ1j18/389f759ff01d411c9a41dd4594fe8d5c
      is the task ARN example here)

      In a while, the running task in ECS users service will stopped and AWS autoscaling will spin up a new running container for the ECS users service.

      You can verify by executing List running task by ECS service command in step 3.

 - To test high availability based on ECS cluster:

   1. List AWS EC2 instances in AWS ECS and get EC2 instance id: `aws ec2 describe-instances`
   2. Stop running EC2 instance: `aws ec2 terminate-instances --instance-ids i-01c1adc46c9e05b32`

       (i-1234567890abcdef0 is a EC2 instance id example here)

       In a while, the running EC2 instance in AWS ECS will stopped and AWS autoscaling will spin up a new EC2 instance for the ECS cluster.

       You can verify by executing List AWS EC2 instances in AWS ECS command from step 1.

 11. Open another Terminal to test autoscaling:

     - `hey -n 30000 -t 0 https://server.nusocialife.net/api/users`

-      (https://server.nusocialife.net/api/users is the users microservice example being load tested)
+      (Users Microservice exmaple is being load tested here https://server.nusocialife.net/api/users)